Government of Puerto Rico: Executive departments

 The main offices of the Puerto Rico Department of State in front of Plaza de Armas in Old San Juan.

-The day-to-day enforcement and administration of laws is delegated by the Governor to 16 executive departments created by the Constitution or by statute to deal with specific areas of government.
-The heads of the departments, chosen by the governor and approved by the Senate (with the exception of the Secretary of State, who requires Senate and House confirmation), form a council of advisers generally known as the Governor's Cabinet.
+The day-to-day enforcement and administration of laws is delegated by the governor to 16 executive departments created by the Constitution or by statute to deal with specific areas of government.
+The heads of the departments, chosen by the governor and approved by the Senate (with the exception of the secretary of state, who requires Senate and House confirmation), form a council of advisers generally known as the Governor's Cabinet.

-The Constitution provides for the creation of at least 8 departments: Departments of State, Justice, Education, Health, Treasury, Labor, Agriculture, Commerce, and Public Works.
+The Constitution provides for the creation of at least eight departments: Departments of State, Justice, Education, Health, Treasury, Labor, Agriculture, Commerce, and Public Works.
 However, due to the increase in population, economy, and public needs over the years, the Puerto Rico government has expanded the executive branch by establishing additional executive departments not specified in the Constitution.
 These additional departments are established by public law or so-called "reorganization plans", as approved by the legislative assembly.

 The title of Secretary is given to the heads of the executive departments, whose position is also created by statute.
 Cabinet member is another title primarily given by the media and the public, though it is considered unofficial.
 All cabinet-level Secretaries are first nominated by the Governor and are confirmed by the legislative assembly.

 Each department has different divisions, agencies, bureaus, offices, and services, each with specific duties, in order to provide the necessary services to the general public across the island.

 Government-owned corporations

 Puerto Rico has also established several government-owned corporations in order to provide basic and public services to its citizens, including electricity, water, transportation, and education, among others.
-These are separate legal entities from the Commonwealth, but the government owns virtually all of these corporations' stock.
-Each corporation is headed by an executive director who is appointed by the corporations’ Board of Directors.
-The directors are nominated by the Governor and confirmed by the state legislative assembly.
+These are separate legal entities from the commonwealth, but the government owns virtually all of these corporations' stock.
+Each corporation is headed by an executive director who is appointed by the corporations’ boards of directors.
+The directors are nominated by the governor and confirmed by the state legislative assembly.

 Although government-owned corporations are separate from the commonwealth government, who generate their income and expenses independently, several of those have faced financial troubles, and have constantly relied on so called “bail-outs” from the commonwealth to offset recurring losses and deficits, and have been unable to legally declare bankruptcy.